patooz/alx-low_level_programming/0x14-bit_manipulation/README.md

 4-clear_bit.c A C function that sets the value of a bit to 0 at a given index.
 5-flip_bits.c - A C function that returns the number of bits you would need to flip to get from one number to another.
 100-get_endianness.c - A C  function that checks the endianness.
+101-password.c A C function that saves the password in the file 101-password